 The underlying debate is whether human justification depends on divine grace or human merit.
 Authors of the School of Salamanca refer to Augustine (Augustinus 1865, lib.
 2, cap.
 7, col. 686), who argues against the Pelagians for the importance of divine grace over human merit.
 The Salamancan authors mostly oppose neo-Pelagian positions, which claim that justification depends on merit.

 Early on, Soto differentiates between a person receiving grace for the first time—where there is no obligation on God's part—and the consideration of the works of a person already admitted into grace.
-In the latter case, it is evident that God distributes his rewards for good deeds and penalties for bad deeds according to distributive justice, as individuals receive what is due based on the merits that, however, arise from divine grace itself (; see also Aragon 1590, q.
+In the latter case, it is evident that God distributes his rewards for good deeds and penalties for bad deeds according to distributive justice, as individuals receive what is due based on the merits that, however, arise from divine grace itself (Soto 1553, pars 1, lib.
+3, q.
+6, art.
+1, p.
+250; see also Aragon 1590, q.
 63, art.
 1, p.
 303; Salón 1591, q.
 63, art.
 1, col. 974-5; Zapata 1609, pars 1, cap.
 4, no. 20-28, p.
 59-66; Torres 1621, disp.
 21, dub.
 1, no. 6, col. 213).

 In the late 16th and early 17th centuries, the debate culminates in the so called De Auxiliis controversy.
 Following Soto, Dominicans such as Báñez argue that justification depends more on grace than on merit.
 Báñez argues that God remains the absolute proprietor of the goods he distributes (whether according to merit or by grace).
 Furthermore, God surpasses every law of justice and cannot be subordinated to anything inferior to himself (Báñez 1594, q.
 63, art.
 1, p.
 283-284).
 However, Báñez distinguishes between two arguments: in human affairs, the distributor must take merit into account and acceptio personarum is a sin, whereas God cannot commit acceptio personarum even when he does not consider merit.